 We are excited to announce the winners of the SimScale Academic Launch Contest!

-Students were invited to submit their best simulation, with the criteria of Creativity, Impressiveness and Awesomeness.
+Students were invited to submit their best simulation carried out with the SimScale cloud-based platform.

-Second place went to Saumitra Joshi, from the Technical University of Munich, for his pipeline network design.
-We also are pleased that Saumitra has joined SimScale as a junior computational fluid dynamics engineer at our headquarters in Munich, while he continue to pursue his master’s degree.
+Second place went to Saumitra Joshi from the Technical University of Munich, for his pipeline network design.
+We also are pleased that Saumitra has joined SimScale as a junior computational fluid dynamics engineer at our headquarters in Munich while he continues to pursue his master’s degree.

-We were thrilled with the many students that submitted impressive simulations, and are looking forward to see many more creative designs from students worldwide using the SimScale Academic Program.
+We were thrilled with the many students who submitted impressive simulations, and we are looking forward to seeing many more creative and innovative designs from students worldwide using the SimScale Academic Program.

 As more and more universities around the globe join forces with SimScale to teach the latest skills to the next generation of engineers, we will be holding additional contests in the future, so stay tuned!

-Also, SimScale also invites everyone to join the free SimScale Formula One Workshop series, which runs online every Thursday through April 16th.
+Also, SimScale invites everyone to join the free F1 Workshop, which runs online every Thursday through April 16th.
 Participants in the series will conceptualize and simulate the design of an F1 race car.
-Details are available at www.simscale.com/learning/workshops.
-Many hundreds joined the first exciting workshop last week with special guest Nic Perrin, founder of PERRINN F1 and head of trackside engineering at Manor F1, so sign up today and join on time on Thursday to secure your spot in the next workshop!
+Many hundreds joined us for the first exciting session last week with special guest Nic Perrin, founder of PERRINN F1 and head of trackside engineering at Manor F1, so sign up today and join on time on Thursday to secure your spot in the next workshop!